Azure/azure-functions-on-container-apps/README.md

   docker tag <docker_id>/azurefunctionsimage:v1.0.0 <login-server>/azurefunctionsimage:v1
   ```

-The following command builds the image, but pushes it to your container registry if the build is successful.
+The following command builds the image, and pushes it to your container registry if the build is successful.

 ```sh
   az acr build --registry $ACR_NAME --image azurefunctionsimage:v1 .